chistotinsa/YOLOv8m_neuron_detection/README.md

 2. We made our own hippocampus neurons dataset, labeled it
 3. and finetuned Keremberke`s YOLOv8m on it.
 4. Then we wrote script that counts alive neurons on a random 300 μm hippocampus area.

+## Acknowledgements
+Many thanks to Daria Avrova for the idea of ​​the project, organization and providing the dataset, and to all those who helped us with the dataset annotation:

+Avrova Daria Kirillovna
+Zyrin Artem Vladimirovich
+Savchenko Alexandra Vitalievna
+Vityak Elizaveta Alekseevna
+Bromberg Anastasia Alekseevna
+Tretyakova Alina Dmitrievna
+Minnebaev Ruslan Ildusovich